koppor/javascript-graph-library-comparison/docs/GUIDELINES.md

 - Dashed : Connect to another element with a dashed arrow
 - Solid  : Connect to another element with a solid arrow

+##### Git
+All development will take in the *develop* branch of the project.
+The project will be merge into the *master* branch on a weekly base by the administrator.

 ##### Notes
 For the general Javascript guidestyle please follow the [Google Javascript Style Guide](https://google.github.io/styleguide/jsguide.html)